fkarg/fkarg.github.io/drafts/template.md

 - [ ] Publication
     - [ ] scheduled publication / linked in [books][books]
     - [ ] checked if linked in prior/upcoming posts
+    - [ ] posted link to review on goodreads
     - [ ] removed this comment

 Footnote<sup>[1](#footnote1)</sup> among text.